luigi90r/ID2-2015/3_dataphys/Francesca/Abstract & Emotional Images.md

 # I'm (not) there

-###Abstact
+###Abstract
 Being someone has several meanings, identity and travel too.
-This project analyses the multiple identities, the physical and virtual travels of the UNIRSM university community of travelers and information exchangers.
-The geographical location of San Marino, upon the Titano, seems to suggest that navigate the rest of the world might be difficult.
-It ain't. (work in progress)
+This project analyses the digital dualism under the point of view of an oblivious community of travelers, that everyday escapes from its geographical isolation to seek information.
+Let the journey of these unique identities begin towards multiple destinations, in a never ending switch from physical to virtual.

 ###Emotional Images